jwiegley/category-theory/README.md

 #### Isomorphism

-Constructively defines what it means for two objects in a category to be "isomorphic".
+Defines what it means for two objects in a category to be "isomorphic".
 This requires both witnesses to the isomoprhism, and proof their compositions are equivalent to identity in both directions.
-Since this is a constructive definition, having an isomorphism allows for conversion of objects within definitions.
+Since this is a computationally relevant definition, having an isomorphism allows for conversion of objects within definitions.

 #### Functor